achindas/portfolio/index.md

 ### Custom Application Delivery Management Framework

 A **Program Management Framework** serves as a structured approach to plan, organize, execute, and monitor all aspects of a custom application delivery program.
-My 25+ years of experience in managing application development projects have gone into creating this framework that can jump-start any new program from scratch.
-The framework covers **17 core functional areas** with functional areas broken down into key activities and supporting tasks in the form of <a href="docs/Delivery_Management_Framework_Overview.pdf">a MS Excel WBS.</a>
+My 25+ years of experience in managing application development projects have gone into creating <a href="docs/Delivery_Management_Framework_Overview.pdf">this framework</a> that can jump-start any new program from scratch.
+The framework covers **17 core functional areas** with functional areas broken down into key activities and supporting tasks in the form of a MS Excel WBS.

 <center><img src="assets/img/DeliveryMgmtFrmwrk.png" width="100%" ></center>
 <hr>